ChristianIvicevic/deployonfriday.io/posts/2021/06/28-days-of-rust-part-1.md

 ### Ownership

-Unlike in languages with garbage collection such as Java or C# passing objects in Rust is done explicitly either by-value or by-reference.
+Unlike in languages with garbage collection such as Java or C# passing objects in Rust is done explicitly either by value or by reference.
 By default every function takes their arguments by-value using a move operation passing ownership along unless otherwise specified.
 The three common scenarios are the following: